ansys/pystk/doc/source/api/ansys/stk/core/graphics/IEllipsoidTriangulatorInitializer.rst

 IEllipsoidTriangulatorInitializer
 =================================

-.. py:class:: IEllipsoidTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.IEllipsoidTriangulatorInitializer

    object

    Triangulates an ellipsoid.
 It is recommended to visualize the ellipsoid using a solid primitive.
 Although, if only the fill is desired for visualization, a triangle mesh primitive with render back then front faces set to true can be used...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IEllipsoidTriangulatorInitializer

 Overview
 --------